annp0/models-in-agda-pilot/FileSystem/FSComparison.md

 ### Basic Structure

 1. **Objects (Files and Directories).**
-  The file system consists of a finite set of live objects.
+  The file system consists of a finite set of "live" objects (objects currently present in the system).
 Each object is either a file or a directory.

+    - *Note on finiteness*: Real-world file systems are finite due to physical storage constraints.
+Our model reflects this practical limitation.

+    - *Note on terminology*: We use "objects" to mean the files and directories currently accessible in the filesystem.

+    - *Note on liveness*: One design decision we have taken is to give files 'live' or 'erased' attributes.
+This is because it makes removal operations easier to reason about - we can change only the attribute rather than restructuring the entire tree.
+This also corresponds to real-life scenarios where a deleted file might be labeled as garbage instead of being completely removed right away (e.g., recycle bins, or file systems that mark blocks as free without immediately overwriting them).

 2. **Root Directory.**
   There is a single distinguished root directory.
 The root has no parent and is always a directory object.
 Whether an object is the root must be decidable, ensuring a clear entry point to the hierarchy.